 Aesthetically speaking, this room was one of the most impressive rooms throughout the restaurant.
 The wall of wooden Chinese medicine cabinet, and ceiling filled with books upon books and all the details of the apothecary bottles on the other side… it looks like a movie set!

 The fifth course is called Mortar Purple Squid Risotto, but without rice.
-The dish is made of squid, purple carrot, celeriac, topped with Uni – my favorite!
+The dish is made of squid, purple carrot, and celeriac, topped with Uni – my favorite!
 We were also served a petri dish containing what looks like shards of glass but actually is Isomalt lime glass (a sugar substitute), and a small bottle filled with seaweed crumble.

 We were instructed to mix the shard into the dish and mix and watch it change color.
-Given the theme of the room, I expected something magical like how the Blue Pea flower would change color when you mix with citrus, but… we didn’t actually notice any color change.
+Given the theme of the room, I expected something magical like how the Blue Pea flower would change color when you mix it with citrus, but… we didn’t notice any color change.
 Perhaps they meant the purple carrot puree at the bottom of the dish was supposed to change the color of the dish?

 We were left to wonder again where the next room would be.
-There were a few things that are designed to throw us off, but those two were too obvious.
+There were a few things that were designed to throw us off, but those two were too obvious.
 Again, I won’t tell you where the next door is – you just have to find out.

 Sixth Course: Absurdities Airlines